ValverdeDaniel/FacialRecognitionV1/README.md

 $touch myName.txt

-#the following will push all of your additions to your branch assuming you're still in your branch
+#the following few commands up until the git push will push all of your additions to your branch assuming you're still in your branch

 $git status